cb-cities/docker-abm/README.md

 * `docker history` will show you the effect of each command has on the overall size of the file.

 # Use the docker image

-* The docker image can be used directly from the Docker Hub
+* The docker image can be used directly from the Quay.io or Docker Hub
+* Pull the docker image `docker pull quay.io/cbgeo/ca-abm`
 * To launch the `cbgeo/ca-abm`  docker container, run `docker run -ti cbgeo/ca-abm:latest /bin/bash`

 ## Run the container with local volume mounted